Made2Flex/Mr._Updater/README.md

 ## 🙌 Acknowledgments

 - Inspired by the Linux community
-- Powered by bash scripting magic
+- Powered by bash scripting magic and some A.I's sense of humor, lol